gem/oq-engine/doc/manual/hazard.rst

 Scenario based Seismic Hazard Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In case of Scenario Based Seismic Hazard Analysis, simulates a set of
+In case of Scenario Based Seismic Hazard Analysis, the engine simulates a set of
 ground motion fields (GMFs) at the target sites for the requested set of
 intensity measure types.
 This set of GMFs can then be used in
 :ref:`Scenario Damage Assessment` and :ref:`Scenario Risk Assessment`